ptheywood/gtc-2019-talk/presentation.md

 ???

+We can look at other aspects of the performance of our simulator.

 Looking at the run time of each iteration for a specific simulation, we can see that our GPU iterations are much quicker than CPU iterations.

-In this case we don't really see significant performance reduction per iteration until the population of vehicles has grown enough to fully saturate the GPU.
+As the simulation progresses, the number of vehicles within the simulation increases, along with the runtime.

+We do have some outliers, which correspond to periodic behaviour of the vehicle detectors, which occurs every 10 minutes, or 750 iterations.

 ---